Regional Cost Comparison

 Frequently Asked Questions

-It's macroeconomics, not quality.
-Office rent in Warsaw is 40% lower than Berlin, and income taxes are structured differently.
-You are paying for the agency's overhead, not the developer's inability to write clean code.
+It's macroeconomics, not engineering skill.
+Office rent in Warsaw runs well below Berlin and payroll structures differ.
+You're paying for the studio's overhead, not any gap in the team's ability to ship clean code.

-How much can I save hiring Polish developers?
+How much can I save with a Polish engineering team?

 Is there a timezone difference?

 None.
-Zero.
-You share the exact same working hours (CET).
-Standups happen at 10 AM for everyone.
-It is as frictionless as hiring a team in a different German city.
+You share the exact CET working day, so standups and code review happen at the same hour for everyone — as frictionless as running a team in another German city.